Prag8855/aab/frontend/content/guides/leaving-germany.md

         You should get most of your [deposit](/glossary/Kaution) back after you complete the [handover](/glossary/Wohnungsübergabe).
 Your landlord can keep *part* of your deposit until the last *[[Nebenkostenabrechnung]]*.
     - [ ] Save invoices for your [tax declaration](/glossary/Steuererklärung)
 - [ ] **[Deregister your address](/guides/abmeldung-deregister-in-berlin)** (*[[Abmeldung]]*)
+    It tells the *[[Finanzamt]]* that you should stop paying taxes in Germany.
 You will get a [deregistration certificate](/glossary/Abmeldebescheinigung).
 Use it to cancel contracts with a shorter [notice period](/glossary/Kündigungsfrist).
     - [ ] [Change your address](/guides/address-change#tell-everyone)
     - [ ] [Forward your mail](/guides/address-change#forward-your-mail)
     - [ ] [Deregister for TV tax](/guides/gez-rundfunkbeitrag#how-to-stop-paying)